Clare county hurling team: Under-21 team

-In 2012, Clare easily accounted for Waterford in the Munster semi-final to qualify for the final against Tipperary.
-Going into injury time in the final, the Banner County trailed by a single point, but a late goal from second-half substitute, Niall Arthur, helped Clare win out by 1-16 to 1-14.
-Clare then beat Antrim in the All-Ireland semi-final.
-In the final Clare outplayed Kilkenny and won on a scoreline of 2-17 to 2-11.
-Clare retained their Munster and All-Ireland titles the following year.
-In the opening round of their 2013 campaign, Clare shook of a determined Waterford side to win 2-15 to 0-17.
-Clare once more faced Tipperary in the Munster final, this time in Semple Stadium, Thurles.
-Clare emerged victorious once more, winning 1-17 to 2-10.
-In the All-Ireland semi-final, Clare easily accounted for Galway, defeating the tribesman by 1-16 to 0-07.
-They went on to successfully defend their All-Ireland title by defeating Antrim by 2-28 to 0-12.
-In 2014, Clare defeated Limerick by 2-20 to 1-14 to reach the Munster semi-final where, after extra-time, they defeated Tipperary by 5-19 to 1-25.
-In what was their sixth final in seven years, Clare easily accounted for Cork, winning by 1-28 to 1-13.
+In 2012, Clare easily accounted for Waterford in the Munster U21HC semi-final to qualify for the final against Tipperary.
+Going into injury time in that game, Claire trailed by a single point, but a late goal from second-half substitute, Niall Arthur, helped Clare win the game by a scoreline of 1–16 to 1–14.
+Clare then beat Antrim in the 2012 All-Ireland U21HC semi-final.
+In the final Clare outplayed Kilkenny to win by a scoreline of 2–17 to 2–11.

+Clare retained the Munster and All-Ireland U21HC titles the following year.
+In the opening round of the 2013 campaign, Clare defeated Waterford by a scoreline of 2–15 to 0–17, then once more faced Tipperary in the Munster U21HC final, this time at Semple Stadium, Thurles.
+Clare won the game by a scoreline of 1–17 to 2–10.
+In the 2013 All-Ireland U21HC semi-final, Clare easily accounted for Galway with a 1–16 to 0–7 win.
+The team successfully defended the All-Ireland U21HC title by defeating Antrim by a scoreline of 2–28 to 0–12 in the final.
+In 2014, Clare defeated Limerick by 2–20 to 1–14 to reach the Munster U21HC semi-final where, after extra-time, they defeated Tipperary by 5–19 to 1–25.
+In what was a sixth final in seven years, Clare easily accounted for Cork, winning by 1–28 to 1–13.
 This was the first time any Clare team had won three consecutive provincial titles.
-Clare qualified for their third successive All-Ireland Under-21 final after beating Antrim on a scoreline of 4-28 to 1-10.
-Clare completed the All-Ireland treble when they defeated Wexford by 2-20 to 3-11 in Semple Stadium, Thurles.
+Clare qualified for a third successive All-Ireland U21HC final after beating Antrim by a scoreline of 4–28 to 1–10 in the 2014 All-Ireland U21HC semi-final.
+Clare completed the All-Ireland U21HC treble with a defeat of Wexford by a scoreline of 2–20 to 3–11 in the final, again at Semple Stadium, Thurles.